 Upon arriving to Bangkok, be sure not to miss the Chatuchak Weekend Market, which occurs every weekend and is the city's largest market.
 This is one of the best places to find the cheapest deals on Thailand souvenirs, eat some of its finest street cuisine, drink a refreshing Chang beer, and get a Thai massage while you're at it.

 You can literally spend a whole day at the Chatuchak Weekend Market exploring its mazes of shops, restaurants and galleries -- it's that big.
-Just be sure to keep hydrated and bring sunscreen to bear the heat.
+Just be sure to keep hydrated and bring sunscreen to bear the tropical heat.

 Insider Tip: Pack light on clothes when you travel to Thailand.
 You'll be able to find amazing deals on beachy, tropical, light-weight fabrics you might just continue to adore past your stay.